-How new technologies are allowing forensic accountants and family lawyers to cut costs and reach conclusions faster and more efficiently.
+How new technologies are allowing forensic accountants and lawyers practicing family law to cut costs and reach conclusions faster and more efficiently.

 By Rebekah Smith and Anthony Reitzel, Forensic Accountants